A Christoffel-like function for high-dimensional support inference in graphical models: Introduction

-Graphical models are a classical tool in computational statistics, see, e.g.,~\cite{ProbabilisticGraphicalModels:book, jordan} for a general reference.
-A typical application is efficient computation of marginal probabilities of a known high-dimensional joint distribution.
-For example, given a (discrete) distribution $D$ on $\{-1, 1\}^d$, computing $\mathbb{P}_{\x \sim D}(x_1 = 1)$ naively requires summation of $2^{d-1}$ terms:
+\emph{Graphical models.} Graphical models (or Bayesian Networks) are a classical tool in computational statistics, see, e.g.,~\cite{ProbabilisticGraphicalModels:book, jordan} for a general reference.
+A typical application for probabilistic inference is efficient computation of marginal probabilities of a known high-dimensional joint distribution, a NP-hard problem in general as discussed in e.g. \cite[\S 1]{marvin}.
+For example, given a (discrete) distribution $D$ on $\{-1, 1\}^d$, computing $\ {P}_{\x \sim D}(x_1 = 1)$ naively requires summation of $2^{d-1}$ terms:

-However, when $D$ satisfies some appropriate conditional independence relations (expressed by a graphical model), much more efficient algorithms exist to compute or approximate such probabilities; see e.g. \cite{Marvin}.
+However, when $D$ satisfies some appropriate conditional independence relations (expressed by a graphical model), much more efficient algorithms exist to compute or approximate such probabilities; see e.g. the use of quadrature rules in \cite{marvin} and Kikuchi approximations in \cite{kikuchi-2}.
+Learning parameters when data contain missing values is also an important research issue in Bayesian Networks (see e..g Bethe/Kikuchi approximation methods described in \cite{kikuchi-1}).

 Morally speaking, this work differs from the above type of application in two ways.
 First, in our setting, the underlying measure $\mu$ is unknown, and only its moments are available.
 Second, computing the Christoffel polynomial~$\CDtot{n}{\mu_A}$ for a marginal $\mu_A$, $A \subseteq [d]$ of $\mu$ is actually \emph{easier} than computing~$\CDtot{n}{\mu}$.
 Indeed, the moment matrix $M^{\mu_A}_n$ of $\mu_A$ is a submatrix of~$M^{\mu}_n$.
 For us, the goal is in fact to compute, approximate or emulate $\CDtot{n}{\mu}$ using products and ratios of Christoffel polynomials associated to marginals $\mu_A$ of $\mu$ with $|A| \ll d$.
-For instance, this strategy allows to detect outliers with the same methodology as in \cite{LasserrePauwels2019}, but without the need to obtain the (costly) inverse of the whole moment matrix $M^\mu_n$.
+For instance, this strategy allows to detect outliers with the same methodology as in \cite{LasserrePauwels2019}, but without the need to obtain the (costly) inverse of the whole moment matrix~$M^\mu_n$.